Baby socks are the cutest things and add a lot to your baby’s outfit, especially if you have frilly, flowery, or designer socks.

 2. Size is Important

 In the first 6 months, your baby’s feet will grow approximately 4 sizes.
-For this reason, and for the sake of your wallet, it’s crucial not to overspend on hundreds of pairs of newborn socks or buy ahead of time to guess your baby’s size later.
+For this reason, and for your wallet, it’s crucial not to overspend on hundreds of pairs of newborn socks or buy ahead of time to guess your baby’s size later.

-Socks that are too small can irritate your baby’s feet, and they’ll be tempted to try to rub them against the sheets at night to get them off.
+Socks that are too small can irritate your baby’s feet, and they’ll be tempted to rub them against the sheets at night to get them off.

 So, you need to keep their feet warm and cozy, but socks just aren’t working for you?
 Tights are a great alternative.